 They also may have allergies or other issues you don’t know about, so refrain from treating your first day like Halloween.
 It may be hard not to spend extra time with your favorite little one, and you may find promises accidentally slipping out of your mouth when surrounded by cuteness, but remember that in the end, you can have a damaging impact if something goes wrong.

 Often, the children at organizations actively seeking foreign volunteers are vulnerable in other ways as well.
 They may be refugees, orphans, live in an impoverished area, or have special needs.
 Your supervisor will likely let you know if there’s anything else you should be aware of, but to be on the safe side, try not to make assumptions -- good or bad -- about the home life or histories of the children you work with.

 Keep an open mind, and don’t press them for details.
 They may open up to you in time, but they may not -- after all, you are in their life on a temporary basis.

 Are you able to give back, beyond the duration of the project?

 Many volunteers find that they don’t want their time abroad to end.
 There are certainly ways you can keep that great feeling in your life, beyond just extending your stay.
 You could volunteer with a youth organization back home, or consider a career involving direct service with children.

 It’s not unusual for non-profit and international development professionals to cite a volunteer abroad experience as their career inspiration.
 Another option is more indirect action, like fundraising for your host organization or an international group that supports children, like UNICEF.

-Volunteering with children can be incredibly rewarding and a lot of fun.
+Volunteering with children can be incredibly rewarding and even a lot of fun.
 You will find your belly aching from laughing so hard, but you might also feel heartsick when it’s time to go.
-Try to take in every moment, because it will be over before you know it!
+Ask the right questions, do the research, and during your time abroad, try to take in every moment, because it will be over before you know it!